Craft Fair Etiquette

 Here are ten important rules you should know

-1. Keep your space tidy: A clean and organized space is more appealing to customers.
+- Keep your space tidy: A clean and organised space is more appealing to customers.
 Ensure your products are neatly displayed, leaving ample space for people to move around.
 If you have food or drink in your space, keep it out of sight from customers.
 You want to avoid presenting a half-eaten ham sandwich next to your products.

 To conclude...